acatmeows/udl-notes/README.md

 # Understanding Deep Learning - Simplified Notebook

 This repository contains a Jupyter notebook that is intended to simplify and help explain concepts from Simon J.D.
 Prince's book *Understanding Deep Learning*.
-It is designed as a companion piece for readers who prefer an interactive learning experience.
+It's really just something I'm doing to help myself understand this stuff and I figured why not share it in case it helps someone else.

 ## Prerequisites